konstantinosmitsides/ASCII-ME/README.md

   <em>High-Level Illustration of the ASCII-ME algorithm</em>
 </p>

+MAP-Elites (Multi-dimensional Archive of Phenotypic Elites) is a quality-diversity algorithm that creates a collection of high-performing solutions that differ according to features defined by the user.

 The ASCII-ME method employs two distinct variation operators within the standard MAP-Elites loop:
 - **Iso+LineDD**, which mutates a parent genotype based on that of a randomly selected elite.
-- **ASCII**, which interpolates between the parent’s behavior and another behavior sampled from the buffer, using performance metrics encapsulated in 𝒁. The behavioral changes are then mapped to the genotypic space by 𝑱 to mutate the parent genotype.
+- **ASCII**, which interpolates between the parent's behavior and another behavior sampled from the buffer, using performance metrics encapsulated in 𝒁 (performance matrix).
+The behavioral changes are then mapped to the genotypic space by 𝑱 (Jacobian matrix) to mutate the parent genotype.

 **ASCII-ME** is the first Policy Gradient Quality Diversity algorithm that does not rely on Actor-Critic methods, yet capable of evolving Deep Neural Network policies with thousands of parameters at competitive sample and runtime efficiency.
 This, combined with its strong scalability on a single GPU, underscores the potential of this promising new framework for non Actor-Critic Policy Gradient Quality Diversity methods.

 ### Baselines

-The repository containers the code to run the following algorithms:
+The repository contains the code to run the following algorithms:
 - [_ASCII-ME_](https://arxiv.org/abs/2501.18723)
 - [_DCRL-ME_](https://arxiv.org/abs/2401.08632)
 - [_PGA-ME_](https://dl.acm.org/doi/10.1145/3449639.3459304)